nrl-ai/CustomChar/README.md

 - [ ] 3D visualization of the character.
 - [ ] Add a GUI for the character interaction.
 - [ ] Add a GUI for the character creation.
-- [ ] Create virual characters that can be used in games, simulations, and other applications.
+- [ ] Create virtual characters that can be used in games, simulations, and other applications.
   - [ ] Elon Musk
   - [ ] Iron Man
   - [ ] Batman